Top Citations for Law Firms in 2020 [Downloadable List]

 This post was last revised with new, up-to-date information on October 1, 2020.

-If you’re serious about ranking in Google’s 3 pack or local finder you can’t ignore the importance of citations.
+If you’re serious about ranking in Google’s 3 pack, Google Maps or local finder you can’t ignore the importance of citations.

 While the importance of citations has decreased over the years, citations are still an important ranking factor and can also provide highly relevant links to your website.
 If you’re working for a law firm you probably realize that links and mentions from authoritative legal websites and prominent local business directories are very important.